 Charlotte Church

 In 2001, Church added more pop, swing, and Broadway with her album Enchantment.
 That year, movie audiences heard Church for the first time in the 2001 Ron Howard film A Beautiful Mind.
-Celine Dion was beginning a concert engagement in Las Vegas and was not available to perform the film's end title song, "All Love Can Be", composer James Horner enlisted Church and the song was re-written for her vocal range.
-Church also handled other vocal passages throughout the score.
+Celine Dion was beginning a concert engagement in Las Vegas and was not available to perform the film's end title song,

 In 2002, at 16, she released a 'best of' album called Prelude, and took part in the Royal Christmas tour alongside Julie Andrews and Christopher Plummer, concluding her classical music career.
-Her next album, Tissues and Issues, would be a pop release.
+Her next album, Tissues and Issues, would be a pop release

 Articles emerged in the UK press in March and April 2008 stating that she was still training classically and was contemplating a return to classical crossover at some point.
 Church has sung in religious services in Taizé.
 She has also performed before Pope John Paul II, Queen Elizabeth II, the Prince of Wales and Bill Clinton, the former United States President.